 Hello World Demo

-A user programmable LED can:
+In general, a user programmable LED can:

 - Show the code is configured, installed, and running correctly.